Dipendra Dhakal

 Accommodation: Tea House/Lodge

 Today we descend to Arun River and the ascent to Seduwa.
 We will see plenty of cardamom crops as this region is famous for its cardamom.
 We walk through the forest, and villages and cross a few suspension bridges.
-We enter the Makalu-Barun National Park from Seduwa Checkpoint.
+We enter the Makalu-Barun National Park from the Seduwa Checkpoint.
 Finally, we reach Seduwa and will check in to our teahouse.
 We can explore the Seduwa village in our free time.
 Overnight at Seduwa (breakfast, Lunch, Dinner)

 Activity: 5 hrs Trek